-Communication - Maintain timely contact with teachers and school staff to ensure student success.
-Parents are encouraged to respond to any school communication requiring a response within 48 hours.

-Contact - Notify the Admissions Department at admissions@uview.academy of any changes to the home or mailing address, phone number(s), and email address(es).
-Notifications should include advance notification of any temporary changes in contact methods as early as possible.

-Time Management Skills - Assist students as they organize and plan their daily and weekly time for learning.
+- Communication Maintain timely contact with teachers and school staff to ensure student success.
+Parents are encouraged to respond to any school communication requiring a response within 48 hours. - Contact Notify the Admissions Department at admissions@uview.academy of all changes to the home or mailing address, phone number(s), and email address(es).
+Notifications should be provided as soon as possible and should include any temporary changes in contact methods. - Time Management Skills Assist students as they organize and plan their daily and weekly time for learning coursework, assignments, and deadlines.

-Digital Literacy - Abide by the Acceptable Use Policy and demonstrate a working knowledge of computer systems, applications, email, internet use, and routine keyboarding skills to support learning.

-UVA and State-Mandated Testing - Ensure in-person student participation in all state-mandated testing and provide transportation to testing sites.

-Attendance - Provide the school with information of any illness, medication, medical condition, or documentation of a doctor's excuse for absences that may affect the student's behavior and/or academic performance.
-Learning coaches will communicate with teachers to create a plan for missed assignments.

-Designated Learning Coach - Notify the Admissions Department at admissions@uview.academy of your intent to designate a non-parental/guardian adult to function as an additional learning coach for the student.
-An authorization request form will be required to ensure the student's information is released only to an authorized adult.
-The form must be signed by the parent and designated learning coach (DLC) to authorize release of information to the DLC.
+- Digital Literacy Abide by the Acceptable Use Policy and demonstrate a working knowledge of computer systems, applications, email, internet use, and routine keyboarding skills to support student learning. - UVA and State-Mandated Testing Ensure in-person student participation in all state-mandated testing and provide transportation to testing sites. - Attendance Provide the school with information of any illness, medication, medical condition, or documentation of a doctor's excuse for absences that may affect the student's behavior and/or academic performance.
+Learning coaches will communicate with teachers to create a plan for missed assignments. - Attendance Verification Submit weekly attendance verification as instructed for each student. - Engagement Actively monitor and redirect the student as required to ensure daily participation and timely completion of assignments within the calendar week (see Attendance, Engagement & Truancy Policy).
+Monitor student's computer usage as outlined in the Acceptable Use Policy. - Designated Learning Coach Notify the Admissions Department at admissions@uview.academy if you intend to designate a non-parental guardian adult to function as an additional learning coach for the student.
+The UVA DLC form will be required to ensure the student's information is released only to an authorized adult.
+The form must be signed by the parent and designated learning coach (DLC) to authorize release of information from UVA to the DLC. - Fees & Expenses Understand which fees are the family's responsibility.
+UVA is a tuition-free public charter school.

-Engagement - Actively monitor and redirect the student as required to ensure daily participation and timely completion of assignments within the calendar week (see Attendance, Engagement & Truancy Policy).
-Monitor student's computer usage as outlined in the Acceptable Use Policy.
-District Fees & Expenses - Understand which fees are the family's responsibility.
-UVA is a tuitionfree public charter school.
 No specific fees are charged for programs or services provided to families.
 However, as with many public-school programs, certain expenses will arise and are the responsibility of enrolled families.

-These expenses may include routine home supplies, dual enrollment books and coursework, device damage or replacement, and/or travel to field trips and events.
-UVA pays a nominal supplemental internet subsidy each semester.
+Fees and expenses may include routine home supplies, dual enrollment books and coursework, device damage or replacement, and/or travel to field trips and events.
 All student fees or expenses are stated in UVA's Student Fee Policy.